JuliaDiff/ChainRulesCore.jl/docs/src/maths/nondiff_points.md

 # What to return for non-differentiable points
 !!! info "What is the short version?"
-    If the function is not differentiable due to e.g. a branch, like `abs`, your rule can reasonably claim the derivative at that point is the value from either branch, *or* any value in-between (e.g. for `abs` claiming 0 is a good idea).
+    If the function is not-differentiable choose to return something useful rather than erroring.
-    If it is not differentiable due to the primal not being defined on one side, you can set it to what ever you like.
+    For a branch a function is not differentiable due to e.g. a branch, like `abs`, your rule can reasonably claim the derivative at that point is the value from either branch, *or* any value in-between.
-    Your rule should claim a derivative that is *useful*.
+    In particular for local optima (like in the case of `abs`) claiming the derivative is 0 is a good idea.
-In calculus one learns that if the derivative as computed by approaching from the left, and the derivative one computes as approaching from the right are not equal then the derivative is not defined, and we say the function is not differentiable at that point.
+    Similarly, if derivative is from one side is not defined, or is not finite, return the derivative from the other side.
-This is distinct from the notion captured by [`NoTangent`](@ref), which is that the tangent space itself is not defined: because in some sense the primal value can not be perturbed e.g. is is a discrete type.
+    Throwing an error, or returning `NaN` is generally the least useful option.

 However, contrary to what calculus says most autodiff systems will return an answer for such functions.
 For example for: `abs_left(x) = (x <= 0) ? -x : x`, AD will say the derivative at `x=0` is `-1`.